vmchale/command-line-tweeter/README.md

 ## Config
 Generate a token to authorize access to your twitter account by following the guide [here](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)

-Then place your API keys and OAuth tokens in the file `.cred`, in the correct order, separated by a line break:
+Then place your API keys and OAuth tokens in a file `.cred`, separated by a line break:

 ```
 api-key: API_KEY_HERE